-In closing, I would like to say that as I approach my three year mark as Chief, much has happened and there is still much to be done.
+In closing, I would like to say that as Chief of the Willoughby Police Department since July of 2012, much has happened and there is still much to be done.
 The entire staff works together with the goal of operating in such a manner as to accomplish the mission of the department and better serve the community.
 As a native of Willoughby, I have a personal interest in the success of the Department and its effectiveness in carrying out our mission.
 To assist me with that, I want to encourage and increase two-way communication between the Willoughby Police Department, its personnel, and both the business and residential community.

 Report an Incident

 If you wish to make us aware of a crime, incident, or suspicious circumstances that have occurred in Willoughby, please call us at 951-1234 and talk to one of our communications officers.
 You are also welcome to stop in to our station at 36700 Euclid Ave and ask to talk to an officer.
 In the event you wish to remain anonymous, you may also call our tip line at 975-0873 and leave a recorded message.

 Any observations of a serious nature should be reported by way of 911 immediately.
 General speeding or traffic signal violations on a particular street or area may be reported by way of this website.
 Please note any particular times or vehicle descriptions.

 Officers use marked vehicles, hand-held lasers, motorcycles, and a speed trailer to monitor traffic for violations and officers are routinely assigned to targeted areas when identified.

 Please follow this link to report general speeding or traffic signal violations.